korayleigh/t3a2-a/README.md

 ### App Administrator

+In the day-to-day operation of the restaurant, the different roles list above have different privileges and responsibilities, according to the rules of the business.

 The application administrator is a special role that has the ability to create new users, and view, edit or delete existing users.
-The administrator can assign role to users, which enables them to perform the associated functions as detailed above.
+The administrator may customise which components of functionality and the user interface are available to which roles, and can assign role to users, which enables them to perform their associated business functions as detailed above.

-### Future Features,
+### Future Features

-- Bookings
-- Payment gateway
+While not included in the MVP, the following are some additional features that may be added in future versions of the application.

+- The ability for customers make bookings for tables at the restaurant.
+- A payment gateway at the end of the order process, removing the need for manual payment
-- User accounts for customers
+- User accounts for customers, so that regular customers can save user preferences, interact with customer functions faster, and benefit from loyalty promotions.
-- Ratings and comments
+- Enable customers to provide ratings and comments for items on the menu.
-- Email notifications
+- Email communications, for promotions, booking confirmations etc.
-- Live messaging
-- Promotions
+- Live messaging, for customer service and other purposes, for customers in the restaurant or for queries relating to take-away orders or bookings.
+- Promotions, targeted discounts for loyal customers, and integration into the order process.
+- Business monitoring and decision-making tools, including sales summaries over various periods, and statistics such as the relative popularity of dishes.

 ## Target Audience

-- Customers of the restaurant
-- Employees/Managers of the restaurant
+The target audience for this web application is both customers and employees of the restaurant.

+Customers may be prospective, in that they are researching a place to dine, and may use the landing page and the menu to help them research and decide whether to choose our restaurant.

+Actual customers may include both those that are dining in the restaurant, or those who live locally and may choose to come to the restaurant to pick-up a take-away order.
+In either case dine-in and take-away customers live locally, as they must at some point be physically present at the restaurant location.

+The employees of the restaurant include various users assigned different roles in the running of the business.
+They include wait staff, kitchen staff, and managers, however in the current pen and paper process, the lines that delineate these roles can be somewhat fuzzy.
+For example a kitchen staff member could also perform waiting duties, and a manager could perform any function.

 ## Tech Stack

+The following technology is used in the development, deployment and maintenance of the web application.

 ### Front-end

+Supported browsers:
+JavaScript / ECMAScript version?
 React version:
-JavaScript / ECMAScript version?
-Key dependencies: react-router-dom, styled-components, axios Supported browsers:
+Key dependencies: react-router-dom, styled-components, axios,

 ### Back-end

+Hosting:
 Rails version:
 Ruby version?
 Key dependencies: devise, devise-jwt, aws-sdk-s3, cors (stripe)

+### Database

 Hosting:

-### Database

 PostgreSQL version:
-Hosting:

 ### Development tools

+VS Code,